 However, she was betrayed by her lover and arrested on July 29, 1862.
 Held for a month in the Old Capitol Prison in Washington, she was exchanged a month later.
-She then went into exile with relatives but was again arrested in June, 1863, this time spending several months in prison, before being released in December.
-Suffering from typhoid fever, she then went to England to try to regain her health in 1864.
-There, she met and married a Union naval officer named Samuel Wylde Hardinge. who died in October, 1866 when his ship went down.
+She then went into exile with relatives but was again arrested in June 1863, spending several months in prison before being released in December.
+Suffering from typhoid fever, she went to England to regain her health in 1864.
+There, she met and married a Union naval officer named Samuel Wylde Hardinge, who died in October 1866 when his ship went down.

 She then became an actress in England before returning to the United States in 1869. that same year, she married John Swainston Hammond in New Orleans and, after a divorce in 1884, married Nathaniel Rue High the next year. in 1886, she began touring the country, giving dramatic lectures of her life as a Civil War spy.
 She died while touring in Wisconsin Dells, Wisconsin, on June 11, 1900, at the age of 56.